trilitech/tezos-developer-docs/docs/tutorials/running-the-dal-as-a-weeklynet-baker-in-5-steps/prepare-account.md

-## Step 3: prepare an account for baking on Weeklynet
+## Step 3: setting up a baker account on Weeklynet

 Our baker needs an implicit account consisting of a pair of keys and an address.
 The simplest to get them is to ask the Octez client to randomly generate them and associate them to the `my_baker` alias: